FadyMohareb/dupless/README.md

  5. Simulation of reads with 25x coverage on the whole assembly.
  6. Simulation of reads with 25x coverage only on non-duplicated regions.

 After this pipeline **AT_duplicated.fa** contained 15 duplicated regions, with 25x coverage.
-The non-duplicated regions should have ~50x coverage.
-DupLess was run on this dataset and managed to remove 96% of the induced duplicated sequences.
+The non-duplicated regions had ~50x coverage.
+DupLess was run on this dataset and managed to remove 95% of the induced duplicated sequences.

 The list of duplicated contigs is available in: "test_data/additional_data/mutated_list.txt".